langfuse/langfuse/CONTRIBUTING.md

 1. The Docker image is published to GitHub Packages with the version number and `latest` tag.
 2. The deployment is carried out on Langfuse Cloud.
 This is done by force pushing the `main` branch to the `production` branch during every release, using the [`release.yml`](.github/workflows/release.yml) GitHub Action.

+## Theming

+At Langfuse, we utilize CSS variables to manage our theme settings across the platform.

+Our theming approach is utilizing separate CSS variables for background (--background) and foreground (--foreground) colors.
+We recommend using HSL values for these colors to enhance user interface consistency and customization capabilities.

+If you're looking to introduce new colors into our theme palette, please add your CSS variable definitions to the global.css file.
+Additionally, ensure these new colors are reflected in the tailwind.config.js to maintain alignment with Tailwind's utility classes.

 ## License

 Langfuse is MIT licensed, except for `ee/` folder.
 See [LICENSE](LICENSE) and [docs](https://langfuse.com/docs/open-source) for more details.